Rockman-Blue/SANS_HHC_2024/Prologue/Elf-Minder.md

 For brevity's sake I won't show each level solution, but proof that I completed each level is below.
 One tip that was helpful was noticing that if the elf hits an obstacle, like a rock, the elf will just bounce back and move in the opposite direction of the path that led them to the obstacle.
 Also, rotating the path while the elf was moving is also a good practice for some of the levels.

 After completing all of the levels, I get awarded the silver trophy for this challenge.
+This is the last challenge for the prologue section of this event, now it's time for me to move to Act 1.

 ![Screenshot 2024-12-24 092603](https://github.com/user-attachments/assets/f648f06d-0f10-4cb0-ae1e-006643029460)